Able Seaman George Gingell, Royal Navy, drowned at sea, 12 January 1918, age 18 years

 The snow was too thick that night for tugs or destroyers to go out looking for the two destroyers.
 In the morning of the 13th of January a variety of ships, sloops, trawlers, drifters and shore parties set out to search for them, but the weather remained poor, and those searching on the shore had to battle through 6 foot deep snow drifts.
 Later that day a washstand marked ‘Sub Lt HMS Narborough’ was picked up half a mile south of the Pentland Skerries.
 Finally, on the morning of 14th January, the destroyer Peyton found the wreckage of the destroyers.
 The ships were submerged to the tops of their torpedo tubes, with everything above deck completely flattened.
 Able Seaman Sissons, who had been sheltering beneath driftwood and eating shellfish for two days, was picked up by a trawler at the Clett of Crura.

 In all there were 95 casualties on the HMS Opal and 93 on HMS Narborough.
 Only eight men from the Narborough were identified and buried, and another 35 graves were buried with the inscription, ‘A Sailor of HMS Narborough, Known unto God’.
-George Gingell has no known grave.
+George Gingell’s body was not recovered.
 He is commemorated on the Portsmouth Naval Memorial, panel reference 29.
 A small memorial also stands at Windwick Bay.
 It reads:

 In memory of the 188 men who perished here when HMS NARBOROUGH and HMS OPAL were lost on the rocks of Hesta during the snowstorm of 12 Jan 1918.